 How to Install a Rear-Facing Car Seat

-Rear-facing car seats are installed at an angle to allow your child to lay down.
-Rear-facing car seats will have a sticker at the side indicating the angle the seat should be at.
+Rear-facing car seats are installed at an angle to allow your child to lie down.
+Rear-facing car seats will have a sticker at the side indicating the angle at which the seat should be.
 Most seats have angle adjusters to achieve the correct angle.
 If yours doesn’t have an angle adjuster, you can use rolled-up towels or some kind of prop to hold the seat at an angle.

 To learn how to install a rear-facing car seat properly, check out this guide from the government of Canada.
 It covers both UAS and seatbelt installation methods

 Installing a forward-facing car seat is pretty similar to installing a rear-facing car seat.
 To fasten a forward-facing seat to the car, you can use both the UAS and a seatbelt.
 Unlike the rear-facing seat, however, a forward-facing seat does not rest at an angle; it must be fastened upright.